StevenJL/ruby_design_patterns/README.md

 ## Design Patterns (the books)

-Read [Design Patterns in Ruby](https://www.amazon.com/Design-Patterns-Ruby-Russ-Olsen/dp/0321490452), which was inspired by the Gang of Four's ["Design Patterns: Elements of Reusable Object-Oriented Software"](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/B000SEIBB8), which you should read too.
+Read Russ Olsen's [Design Patterns in Ruby](https://www.amazon.com/Design-Patterns-Ruby-Russ-Olsen/dp/0321490452), which was inspired by the Gang of Four's ["Design Patterns: Elements of Reusable Object-Oriented Software"](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/B000SEIBB8), which you should read too.
 But if you don't have the time to read, here's a synoposis.
 It may be helpful.

 ### The Meta Pattern

 **Don't use a design pattern just for the sake of using a design pattern.
-Use a design pattern because it genuinue adds flexibility and maintainable to your code base.**
+Use a design pattern because it genuinuely adds flexibility and maintainable to your code base.**

 ### Template Pattern